Marbles Station

 Here is a shot you won’t see anywhere else that I took inside the upper tower.
 The stone color actually has a peach tinge that does not show in this flash photo.

-Text and drawings on this page Copyright 1996 and 2010 by Wesley Ewell and may not be used in any form without permission.
+Drawings, photos, and text on this page Copyright 1996, 2010 and 2014 by Wesley Ewell and may not be used in any form without permission.
 An exception is granted for modelbuilders who may copy the drawings for personal use, but may not sell, distribute or publish them in any way.
 Left click on the drawings and photos to enlarge them.

 Leave a Reply